cuckoosandbox/cuckoo/docs/book/src/customization/reporting.rst

 Whatever operation you might want to run, remember to place it inside the ``update()`` method or invoke it from there, so that Cuckoo will be able to execute it when needed.

+The BaseObserver will check for reports folder and puts that path in self.report_path, you can use this variable if you need the reports folder path writing your custom report to disk.